Therapy First is open to professionals in the mental health field who are in agreement with the values of the organization as outlined below.

 • We respect client autonomy and do not impose our own beliefs, values, opinions, ideology, religion, or goals on clients.
 Conflating exploration of gender identity with “conversion therapy” betrays a misunderstanding of the basic principles of psychotherapy.

-• We believe that psychological approaches should be the first-line treatment for all cases of gender dysphoria.
+• Psychological approaches should be the first-line treatment for gender dysphoria.
 Psychological interventions avoid the risks of social and medical transition, and support client autonomy by facilitating deeper self-understanding.

-• Given the lack of long-term, peer-reviewed, longitudinal evidence and the risk of regret, we believe that medical interventions for gender dysphoria in children and teens are experimental and should be avoided if possible.
+• Given the lack of long-term, peer-reviewed, longitudinal evidence and the risk of regret, medical interventions for gender dysphoria in children and teens are experimental and should be avoided if possible.

-• We believe gender dysphoria arises in a context as we hold a developmental understanding of this condition.
-We believe that the assumption that gender is an innate quality of the individual is unhelpful as it ignores the multiple factors that may be contributing to the individual’s distress.
+• We hold a developmental understanding of gender dysphoria and see it as arising in a context.
+The assumption that gender is an innate quality of the individual is unhelpful as it ignores the multiple factors that may be contributing to the individual’s distress.
 Overlooking these issues can deprive individuals of comprehensive psychological care.

 • We recognize that behavior, feelings, and beliefs, including those related to gender identity, are influenced by factors of which we may not be fully conscious.
 The exploration of unconscious factors is not inherently pathologizing.
 Rather, its purpose is to expand and deepen self-understanding.

-• Psychotherapy provides support to clients who wish to deepen their own self-understanding with therapists who apply established, evidence-based, ethical principles of therapy to individuals experiencing gender-related distress.
+• Psychotherapy provides an individualized process to clients who wish to deepen their own self-understanding with therapists who apply established, evidence-based, ethical principles of therapy to individuals experiencing gender-related distress.

-• We believe that adult clients retain the right to bodily autonomy and the role of psychotherapy is to create a space where the client can deepen their understanding of gender dysphoria in the broader scope of their lives.
+• Adult clients retain the right to bodily autonomy and the role of psychotherapy is to create a space where the client can deepen their understanding of gender dysphoria in the broader scope of their lives.

 • Beginning medical interventions does not preclude an individual from the benefits of psychotherapy, which can offer meaningful support and exploration during the complex and dynamic process of transition.

-• We believe the “Affirmative” model of therapy for clients who are gender questioning or experiencing gender dysphoria is inadequate.
+• The “Affirmative” model of therapy for clients who are gender questioning or experiencing gender dysphoria is inadequate.
 Gender-affirmative therapies can fail to consider the following:

 • The significant medical, psychological, and social risks and unknowns associated with transition (both social and medical/surgical) require honest examination.